dp3/dp3.github.io/_posts/2023-06-10-garage_door_sensor.md

 comments: false
 ---

-This is in adaptation of Jeff Geerling's garage door sensor project.
+This is an adaptation of [Jeff Geerling's garage door sensor project](https://youtu.be/dFDGtlSi9Eg).
 My adaptation adds two temperature sensors and a display.

 ![screenshotOne]({{ site.url }}/images/GarageDoorSensor1.png){:class="img-responsive"}